scylladb/python-driver/docs/performance.rst

 Performance Notes
 =================
-The Python driver for Cassandra offers several methods for executing queries.
+The Python driver for Scylla offers several methods for executing queries.
 You can synchronously block for queries to complete using :meth:`.Session.execute()`, you can obtain asynchronous request futures through :meth:`.Session.execute_async()`, and you can attach a callback to the future